logo

 In short, both are reacting.
 Neither is leading.

-Why These Roles Feel So Justified
+Why Do Drama Triangle Roles Feel Justified from the Inside?

 Here’s what I need you to understand about these roles: they don’t feel reactive from the inside.
 They feel completely justified.
 The leader who micromanages isn’t thinking “I’m being a Persecutor.”
 They’re thinking “My team keeps dropping the ball, and I’m accountable for results.”
 The employee who goes silent isn’t thinking “I’m playing Victim.”
 They’re thinking “Every time I speak up, nothing changes.
 Why bother?”

-FISBE: Why Reactive Leadership Patterns Keep Repeating
+FISBE: Why Do Reactive Leadership Patterns Keep Repeating?

 One of the most useful frameworks I use with leaders is called FISBE – Focus, Inner State, Behavior.
 It’s a core concept from the 3 Vital Questions® framework, and once you see it, you can’t unsee it.